itucsdb1946/itucsdb1946/docs/source/developer/index.rst

 Views
 ^^^^^

-Views are what end-users are exposed to.
-It couples models and templates, renders them and serves them to the users.
-These views are explained in detail on member specific implementation pages.

-They are located at the folder ``routes/``
+Views render what the user actually sees and also it gets input out of user.
+The main views functions will be discussed in Views subsection.

 Templates
 ^^^^^